csmpls/idas-blue/README.md

 ----------------

 * Grab the **read-only** ID of the person you want to follow.
 A directory is in progress at [vole.cc](http://vole.cc).
 Why not start with Vole Team updates?
 Our key is RA32XLBBHXMWMECGJAJSJMMPQ3Z2ZGR7K.
-* Find the Vole `users` folder.
-Unless you changed the defaults, it will be in a directory called `Vole/users` in your home folder.
+* Find the Idas Blue `users` folder.
+Unless you changed the defaults, it will be in a directory called `idas-blue/users` in your home folder.
-* Create a new folder in `Vole/users`, you should name it after the user that you're about to follow.
-For example, `Vole/users/voleteam`.
+* Create a new folder in `idas-blue/users`, you should name it after the user that you're about to follow.
+For example, `idas-blue/users/voleteam`.
 * In BitTorrent Sync, add this new folder as a shared folder, using the read-only key you grabbed in step 1.
 [Instructions](http://labs.bittorrent.com/experiments/sync/get-started.html) are available on their site and vary a little by operating system.
 ![OSX Screenshot](https://f.cloud.github.com/assets/453297/692312/c113737a-dc18-11e2-84e4-dee7e0507c08.png)
 * You should receive notification that the folder has sync'd.